Is Now the Time to Refinance Your Private Student Loan?

-Many borrowers are considering their student loan options in light of historically low interest rates, federal student loan payments on pause at least through September 2021, and discussion of student loan forgiveness by both parties.
+Many borrowers are considering their student loan options in light of low interest rates, federal student loan payments on pause through August 31, 2022, and discussion of student loan forgiveness by both parties.

 With so many factors swirling around, it can be tough to decide how to handle your student loans.
 That’s because there is no one “right” answer.